dmeyers83/Text-Info-Systems-Project/README.md

 And that's it!
 Keep in mind that the query will take some time (usually several minutes) to load.

+## Results

-The results will return a 250 word limit summary of the most relevant sentences obtained from the job postings.
+The query results will return a 250 word limit summary of the most relevant sentences obtained from the job postings.

 ![Summary Image](/static/summary.png)

 Reverse resume uses Latent Dirichlet Allocation (LDA) to create its topic model.
-As such, we provide provide a principle component analysis (PCA) of the topic coverage.
+As such, we perform a principle component analysis (PCA) of the topic coverage to provide some idea as to how each topic varies from one another.

 ![PCA Image](/static/pca_bubble_chart.png)

-Finally, it will provide word distributions of relevant keywords for each topic.
+Finally, ReverseResume provide a chart of word distributions of relevant keywords for each topic.

 ![Topic Chart Image](/static/topic_charts.png)